 Post Updated:🕓 5 min read

-So guys, in this post we’re going to be going through the different types of surfboard noses and tails.
+So guys, we’ve discussed the different surfboard types, now it’s time to go through the different types of surfboard noses and tails.

 Surfboard Nose Types and Their Impacts

-The first surfboard nose type is the round nose.
+The first surfboard nose type we’re going to look at is the round nose.

-Some longboards can feature a higher than usual amount of volume in the nose enabling riders to perform certain tricks.
-These include putting five or ten toes over the very edge of the nose whilst surfing a wave.
-These are known as ‘hang fives’ or ‘hang tens’ depending on how many toes the surfer gets over the nose.
+Longboards can feature a higher than usual amount of volume in the nose.
+This extra volume enables riders to perform certain tricks on the nose of their surfboards whilst riding a wave.
+These tricks can include putting five or ten toes over the very edge of the nose and are known as ‘hang fives’ or ‘hang tens’.

 Rounded Point Nose